pnnl/EELSTM/README.md

 How to Use EELSTM
 =====

 The EELSTM model workflow encompasses four steps: Data Collection, Preprocessing, Training and Validation, and Inference, as described in our associated manuscript and shown in the figure below.
 In Step 1, a user must determine experimental setup and EELS data acquisition, including considerations for the best model performance.
 In Step 2, the user applies preprocessing strategies unique to EELS data, resulting from the data collection process, variability between experiments, and the nature of core loss data itself.
 In Step 3, the model is trained and validated, considering the relationship between training inputs and predictions, model transferability, and temporal correlations.
 In Step 4, possible error metrics are applied to benchmark performance relative to ground truth experimental data.
+There are a number of considerations to ensure you get the best results using this model, as described in our manuscript linked below.

 ![workflow](Docs/workflow.png)